mbarley333/interfaces_and_assertions/README.md

 }
 ```

 It appears that the Timeout method might be something we want to use.
-Now, we can start coming up with some logic.
-We know that error is an interface, so if we can assert that an error is of type \*url.Error we can then use the Timeout method to check for a timeout.
+Now, we can start coming up with some logic to try to trap the error

+1) error is an interface (https://pkg.go.dev/builtin#error)
+2) url.Error implements the error interface by via the Error method (https://pkg.go.dev/net/url#Error)
+3) \*url.Error has the Timeout method to check for a timeout
+4) we should be able to perform a type assertion on the returned err value to see if we indeed have a \*url.Error
+5) if we do have a \*url.Error type, we can check the Timeout method to see if we are getting timeouts from the http client

 Code: